smartanthill/smartanthill2_0/docs/design-documents/protocols/sapairing.rst

 All SmartAnthill Devices using Single-LED Pairing, MUST implement proper MITM Check procedures as described above.
 However, devices which are not designated as Security Devices, MAY set *both* LOW-SECURITY *and* PAIRING-USER-OPTIONAL flags in their Device Capabilities (TODO).
 If Client "pairs" with a Device which has *both* such flags set, it MAY ask user if he wants to perform "pairing".
 If at least one of the flags above is not set, Client MUST NOT allow to use Device (i.e. MUST NOT issue a program which resets MITM-CHECK-IN-PROGRESS Device flag, and MUST NOT send any non-pairing programs to the Device) until  "pairing" is actually performed.

-To re-iterate: being User-OPTIONAL means that while Device implementors still MUST implement MITM, in certain circumstances end-user MAY be allowed to skip MITM protection.
+To re-iterate: being User-OPTIONAL means that while Device implementors still MUST implement MITM; however, under certain circumstances end-user MAY be allowed to skip MITM protection.

 SINGLE-LED-PAIRING Built-In Plugin
 ##################################